odradev/styks/README.md

 allowed.
 If 1 or more, then the price feed is still valid if the `PriceProducer` missed 1 heartbeat.
 For example if `twap_window` is 3 and `twap_tolerance` is 2, then the price feed is still valid if the `PriceProducer` missed 2 heartbeats, within the last 3 heartbeats.
+Final price is calculated as a simple average of all available prices in the last `twap_window` heartbeats and in this example it is based on a single valid price, because 2 heartbeats were missed.

 It still has the `TW` in its name, even that it is a simple average, but the algorithm might be extended in the future to use more complex TWAP version if